Poligraf/retroarch_cores_retrofw/README.md

 Wonderswan - make you `Rewind Frames` is set to a high number like 17 or more.
 Otherwise it lags

-Vectrex - some slowdon present
+Vectrex - some slowdown present

 Dos - very slow